RodrigoGonzalez/flake8-custom-import-rules/README.rst

                                 Relative imports allow for modules to be imported relative to the current module's location.
 This can sometimes lead to confusion or unintended behavior, especially in larger code bases.
-On by default.
+                                Turned on by default.

 restrict-local-scope-imports    This flag restricts local scope imports, preventing
                                 the import of modules or specific functions within